ccbogel/QualCoder/README.md

 ```
 pip install "numpy<2" # don't forget the quotation marks
 ```
-Be sure that you are in the QualCoder-Master directory before doing Step 6.

-To change the directory, enter or copy and run the script below.

-`cd /Applications/QualCoder-master`

 6) From the QualCoder-Master directory run the setup script: